Genivia/RE-flex/doc/index.md

 - extends Flex++ with Unicode and other new featues
 - accepts legacy Flex and Lex lexer specifications
+- is compliant to the IEEE POSIX P1003.2 standard on Lex specification input (but generates C++ source code, like Flex++ does)
 - is faster than Flex++ for typical applications such as tokenization
-- is compliant to the IEEE POSIX P1003.2 standard (like Lex and Flex)
 - supports Unicode, auto-detects UTF-8/16/32 with smart input handling
 - supports legacy file encoding formats, e.g. CP 1250, EBCDIC
 - includes methods for lex and syntax \ref errors